ydkmlt84/Maintainerr_docs/docs/Common.md

 A. Some of these services are self-hosted and some are hosted elsewhere.
 There are downtimes, but we try to minimize them as much as possible.

 ??? example "See The Fix?"
-    There is a website where you can see the status of our services. https://status.maintainerr.info
+    There is a website where you can see the status of our services.
+[Service Monitoring Site](https://status.maintainerr.info)

 :material-clock-edit: Last Updated: 10/10/24